o-ran-sc/o-du-phy/docs/Architecture-Overview_fh.rst

 From the hardware perspective, two networking ports are used to communicate to the Front Haul and Back (Mid) Haul network as well as to receive PTP synchronization.
-The system timer is used to provide a “sense” of time to the gNB |br|
+The system timer is used to provide a “sense” of time to the gNB application.
-application.

 From the software perspective, the following components are used:

--  Linux PTP provides synchronization of system timer to GPS time:
+*  Linux PTP provides synchronization of system timer to GPS time:

     - Ptp4l is used to synchronize oscillator on Network Interface Controller (NIC) to PTP GM.

     - Phc2sys is used to synchronize system timer to oscillator on NIC.

--  DPDK to provide the interface to the Ethernet port.
+*  DPDK to provide the interface to the Ethernet port.

--  xRAN library is built on top of DPDK to perform U-plane and C-plane functionality according to the ORAN Fronthaul specification.
+*  xRAN library is built on top of DPDK to perform U-plane and C-plane functionality according to the ORAN Fronthaul specification.

--  5GNR reference PHY uses the xRAN library to access interface to O-RU.
+*  5GNR reference PHY uses the xRAN library to access interface to O-RU.
    The interface between the library and PHY is defined to communicate TTI event, symbol time, C-plane information as well as IQ sample data.

--  5G NR PHY communicates with the L2 application using the set of MAC/PHY APIs and the shared memory interface defined as WLS.
+*  5G NR PHY communicates with the L2 application using the set of MAC/PHY APIs and the shared memory interface defined as WLS.

--  L2, in turn, can use Back (Mid) Haul networking port to connect to the CU unit in the context of 3GPP specification.
+*  L2, in turn, can use Back (Mid) Haul networking port to connect to the CU unit in the context of 3GPP specification.

-In this document, we focus on the details of the design and implementation of the xRAN library with respect to providing Front Haul functionality for both mmWave and Sub-6 scenarios
+In this document, we focus on the details of the design and implementation of the xRAN library with respect to providing Front Haul functionality for both mmWave and Sub-6 scenarios.

 The xRAN M-plane is not implemented and is outside of the scope of this description.
-Configuration files are used to |br|
-specify selected M-plane
+Configuration files are used to specify selected M-plane level parameters.
-level parameters.

 ORAN FH Threads